WithHolm/d-buddy/instructions.md

 ### Optionals
 - [x] Option to toggle relative times (e.g., “2s ago”) which can help see event bursts more clearly.
  - [x] Option to toggle relative times (e.g., “0s” -> “59s” -> “1m” -> “59m” -> “1h” ->...) which can help see event bursts more clearly.
-- [] Support hierarchical grouping (e.g., first by sender, then by member).
+- [x] Support hierarchical grouping (e.g., first by sender, then by member). -> managed by having more grouping enabled at one time. not hierarchical, but flat
 - [] Expand/collapse groups and show message counts to manage high-volume streams.
 - [] allow full-text search inside message arguments or property values.
   - [] Highlight matches in the message details view for easier spotting.
 - [] dump messages to a file + load messages from a file (just active.. if you have a filter, just dump the ones shown, or mabye have a selector at that point..)
 - [x] "lighting strike" ticker besides messages. goes from bright to dark depending on the time (60 sec)
-- [] look up the actual application path + pid sending the message. in detaisl we can show full path + any arguments if present, but in list view we only need to show "{appname} (pid)"
+- [x] look up the actual application path + pid sending the message. in detaisl we can show full path + any arguments if present, but in list view we only need to show "{appname} (pid)"
 - [x] revisit application setup, document in /docs about current setup and possible improvements (including new code files to be better organized or alterntiative architecture (keep it high level))